Tier 4 Attendance and Engagement

 Tier 4 Student Attendance Policy

-Withdrawal for non-attendance
+Withdrawal for non-attendance or engagement

 English Language Teaching Centre